 Uninsured losses is an account maintained to address uninsured and uninsurable losses as well as the deductible portion of insured losses.
 The account is maintained through an annual provision and collected through customer rates.
 There is an annual regulatory provision of \$267,000 and amortization of the 2016 accumulated balance of \$1,059,000 over five years (\$212,000 per year).
-This change is consistent with the 2017-2018 GRA.
-Refer to note 1(b).
-In the absence of rate regulation, IFRS requires these costs to be expensed as incurred.
+Costs incurred during 2020 of \$4,764,000 include \$3,631,000 of costs due to repairs required at the WH1 and WH2 penstocks.
+The Corporation expects to recover a significant portion of these costs in 2021 from insurance proceeds (see Note 19).
+In the absence of rate regulation, IFRS requires these costs to be expensed as incurred and the expected insurance proceeds recognized as revenue.

-vii) Deferred overhauls
+(vii) Deferred overhauls